 Depending on how much cement you need, you can either mix it by hand or use a cement mixer.
-We explain both methods below.
+We explain both methods below, so you can learn how to mix concrete.

 Difficulty rating: Medium